 Anna Maria Island

 Key Largo is the first and northernmost city of the Florida Keys.
-It is known for its second largest artificial Reef in the world.
-If you are a diver, or wanting to be a diver this is the place to be.
-There is nothing like finding yourself underwater surrounded by spectacular wildlife in their natural habitat.
-Scroll down the street and recognize some of your favorite movie scenes that have been shot in this area as well as take in all of the beautiful culture in history that the island has to offer.
-If you aren’t relaxing out on the spectacular beaches there is plenty to do in the town to keep you busy.
+It is known for its second-largest Artificial Reef in the world.
+If you are a diver or want to be a diver, this is one of the best dive spots in the US.
+There is nothing like finding yourself underwater, surrounded by spectacular wildlife in their natural habitat.
+Scroll down the street and recognize some of your favorite movie scenes that have been shot in this area as well as take in all of the beautiful cultures in history that the island has to offer.
+If you aren’t relaxing out on the spectacular beaches, there is plenty to do in the town to keep you busy.

 No matter the time or place you choose to visit, you will have a great time.
 It is important to remember to unwind, disconnect, and just embrace your surroundings.
 From parasailing to island hopping in the OBX, we know you will have a great vacation no matter where you go.
 For more ideas on islands and locations check here.
 We look forward to seeing you on one of the islands, and safe travels!